aws-samples/serverless-data-analytics/Lab2/README.md

 ## Visualizing the data using Amazon QuickSight

-Now that you have configured the data source and created a new filed to represent the hour of the day, in this section you will filter the data by year followed by month to visualize the taxi data for the entire month of January 2016 based on the **pickup_datetime** field.
+Now that you have configured the data source and created a new field to represent the hour of the day, in this section you will filter the data by year followed by month to visualize the taxi data for the entire month of January 2016 based on the **pickup_datetime** field.

 ### Add year based filter to visualize the dataset for the year 2016